-Details of the individual investment objective, investment policy investment strategy, SRRIs and Share Classes offered for each of the Funds can be found in Appendix 1.
+Details of the individual investment objectives, investment policies, investment strategies, SRRIs and Share Classes offered for each of the Funds can be found in Appendix 1.

 The ACD has adopted, as its core principle in its business practice, the guidelines published by the FCA in regard to treating customers fairly, for the benefit of both Shareholders and the Company.